HenchmanTRAK/HenchmanServices/README.md

 testingDBManager=0|1
 ```

- - `[Mail]` section:
+ - `[EMAIL]` section:
 	- `Username` key: Specifies the username for the mail login.
 	- `Password` key: Specifies the password for the mail login.

  - `[WAMP]` section:
 	- `MySQL_DIR` key: Specifies the path to the folder that contains the MySQL executable.
 	- `Apache_DIR` key: Specifies the path to the folder that contains the Apache executable.
 	- `PHP_DIR` key: Specifies the path to the folder that contains the PHP executable.

  - `[TRAK]` section:
 	- `TRAK_DIR` key: Specifies the path to the TRAK executable.
 	- `INI_FILE` key: Specifies the name of the TRAK ini file.
 	- `EXE_FILE` key: Specifies the name of the TRAK executable.
 	- `APP_NAME` key: Specifies the name of the TRAK application.

  - `[DEVELOPMENT]` section:
 	- `testingMain` key: 0 or 1; specifies if app should build in testing mode